Key takeaways

 Appetite changes

 Mounjaro reduces your appetite by slowing gastric emptying and promoting satiety.
 “When discontinuing Mounjaro, patients might experience a rebound in appetite,” says Alex Foxman, MD, the medical director of Achieve Health and Weight Loss.
-After all, part of the reason the medication works is because reduced hunger leads to better portion control.
+After all, part of the reason the medication works is that reduced hunger leads to better portion control.

 Before you stop taking Mounjaro, make sure to have lean proteins, whole grains, fruits, and vegetables on hand.
 Sticking to the healthy diet recommended while taking Mounjaro can help limit increased hunger after stopping the medication.
 That also means trying not to overindulge in excess sugar, processed snacks, fried foods, and alcoholic beverages when your appetite rebounds.